 Having more than one driver is permitted, however in order to maintain the conditioning of the batteries the changeover time between drivers shall not be more than that allowed for driver breaks, as specified in Table A3/4.]

-[The deviations of the temperature of the battery shall be lower than [±7 °C].
+[The change of the temperature of the battery shall be lower than [±7 °C].
 If this condition is not met the test shall be repeated.]

 Table A3/4